Siege of Baghdad (1733): Topal Osman Pasha arrives

 The outcome of the siege however was decided many miles to the north of Baghdad near a city called Samarra where Istanbul had sent the best army it could muster under the command of the best general it had: Topal Osman Pasha.
 Nader arrogantly marched north to attack the Ottoman relief force instead of choosing a suitable battlefield for a defensive battle.
 The result was one of the most bloody engagements of Nader's campaigns with almost half the Persian army becoming 'hors de combat' with even the Ottomans losing a quarter of their army leaving a terrifying 20,000 men as casualties of the debacle.

-The battle was in fact so crushingly decisive that it forced the Persian from Ottoman Iraq altogether, saving Baghdad from certain capture by Persia.
+The battle was in fact so crushingly decisive that it forced the Persian from Iraq altogether, saving Baghdad from certain capture by Persia.

 Although Nader would make a miraculous comeback from his defeat, destroying Topal Pasha's army, he still failed to capture Baghdad in his subsequent campaign (mainly because of an insurrection in southern Persia which required his immediate presence).